juanm4morales/adv-customer/README.md

   - `main.py`: Entry point for running the simulation.
 Requires as argument the {bot_id}.
   - `states.py`: Contains the state component of a graph (langgraph).
   - `nodes.py`: Contains the nodes and conditional edges of a graph (langgraph).
-  - `customer_sim_agent.py`: Defines the `CustomerSim` class responsible for simulating customer behavior.
+  - `conversation_sim.py`: Defines the `ConversationSim` class responsible for simulating customer behavior.
+  - `conversation_setup.py`: Contains what is necessary to prepare (setup) a conversation simulation.
+Used in app module.
 - `conversation/{customer_id}_{bot_id}_{agent_id}.txt`: File containing the conversation of the customer {customer_id} with the bot {bot_id} based on the agent {agent_id}.